lowagner/pynances/README.md

 set any "budget" amount.

-### KEYWORDS:
+### Keywords

 Here is a list of all keywords that have a special meaning to the mbf/pynances program, and should be used with care inside of the YYYY/mm directory files.

-    account - see "ACCOUNT files" above.
++ account - see "ACCOUNT files" above.

-    income - see "INCOME files" above.
++ income - see "INCOME files" above.

-    budget - for a spending category, the monthly amount you think you will spend.
++ budget - for a spending category, the monthly amount you think you will spend.

-    budgetenough - budget to pay as much as the spending category requires.
++ budgetenough - budget to pay as much as the spending category requires.

-    from/FROM - case insensitive.
++ from/FROM - case insensitive.
 Immediately following a FROM you should include the account from which you are paying/transfering money.

-    paid/PAID - case insensitive.
++ paid/PAID - case insensitive.
 Immediately following a PAID you should include the account from which you are paying money.

-    week/WEEK - case insensitive.
++ week/WEEK - case insensitive.
 Immediately following a week you should include the week you made the transaction.

-    average/AVERAGE - case insensitive.
++ average/AVERAGE - case insensitive.
 Immediately following an AVERAGE come two things:  first, a concatenation of all months that the bill actually gets paid, e.g. 369D for March, June, September, and December, then the account from which it gets paid.
 At the end of the line comes the monthly average drain on your account.

 ### Examples: